Knox City-O'Brien Consolidated Independent School District

-Knox City-O'Brien Consolidated Independent School District is a public school district based in Knox City, Texas (USA).
+Knox City-O'Brien Consolidated Independent School District is a public school district based in Knox City, Texas, United States.
 In addition to Knox City, the district also serves the city of O'Brien.
 Located in southwestern Knox County, a portion of the district lies in northwestern Haskell County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.